You are here

 Paul Kemp Robertson on the Future of Advertising

-Paul Kemp-Robertson is the Cofounder and Editorial Director of Contagious Communications, a multi-platform marketing resource.
+Paul Kemp-Robertson is the Co-founder & Chief Brand Officer of Contagious Communications, a multi-platform marketing resource.
 He gave a masterclass as part of our Executive MBA program and we got a chance to pick his brains about the ever-changing landscape of advertising and consumer-company relations.

 Could you start by telling us a little bit about yourself and Contagious?

 I feel inherently connected to The Berlin School, because I worked for Michael Conrad at Leo Burnett for four years, when he was worldwide creative director.
 He persuaded me – in a beachside restaurant in Cannes - to leave my job as editor of at Shots Magazine in London and move my family over to Chicago to help him run the agency’s Global Product Committee, inheriting the great Donald Gunn’s role as worldwide director of Creative Resources.
 It was a very easy decision.
 Michael was a wonderful mentor and inspirational leader.
 The role and the freedom he gave me taught me all about agency life, brought me into contact with senior marketers and took me to cities all over the world, championing the cause of creativity.